 - c.
-Pit-run aggregate. - (1) Dry the entire sample to constant mass at $230^{\circ}F \pm 9^{\circ}F$ and cool it to room temperature. - (2) Separate the entire sample on the 1 in. and No. 4 box sieves using the following procedure: - Place the material on the nested 1 in. and No. 4 box sieves, and rock the assembly 10 complete cycles in approximately 12 s.
-Divide the sample into as many portions as necessary to avoid overloading the sieves. - (b) Discard the portion retained on the 1 in. sieve. - (c) Save the portion retained on the No. 4 sieve for determining the cleanness value. - (d) Split or quarter out a test specimen conforming to the mass requirements for 1 in. × No. 4 aggregate. - (e) Save the portion passing the No. 4 sieve for determining the sand equivalent. - d.
+Pit-Run Aggregate. - (1) Dry the entire sample to constant weight at $230^{\circ}F \pm 9^{\circ}F$ in accordance with California Test 226 and cool to room temperature. - (2) Separate the entire sample on the 1-in. and No. 4 box sieves using the following procedure. - (a) Place the material on the nested 1 in. and No. 4 box sieves and rock the assembly 10 complete cycles in approximately 12 s.
+Divide the sample into as many portions as necessary to avoid overloading the sieves. - (b) Discard the portion retained on the 1 in. sieve. - (c) Save the portion retained on the No. 4 sieve for determining the cleanness value. - (d) Split or quarter out a test specimen conforming to the weight requirements for 1 in. × No. 4 aggregate. - (e) Save the portion passing the No. 4 sieve for determining the sand equivalent. - d.
 1/2 in. maximum size aggregates (screenings, chips, pea gravel, etc.).